 Several local churches, city employees, and our school district have come alongside us on this vision to make West Carrollton the best it can be.

-Fast forward to 2019 when David Fisher, a local Dayton business owner and Zion Lutheran Church member, was invited to participate in a Hope 4 Community information meeting.
+In 2019 when David Fisher, a local Dayton business owner and Zion Lutheran Church member, was invited to participate in a Hope 4 Community information meeting.
 According to David, witnessing those first Hope 4 Community meetings was like “eating and drinking goodness and God’s love.”
 He knew he needed to take this concept back to Zion’s visioning team.
 This was exactly what they had been dreaming about for West Carrollton.
-The vision from 2008 now had a heart, a pulse, and a calling.

 In June of 2020, right in the middle of the global pandemic, a small group of leaders met to discuss the start of Hope 4 West Carrollton (H4WC).
 A movement that relies upon relationships and community found a way to navigate through shutdowns and social distancing in creative and innovative ways.
 God’s work would not be stopped!